The world’s largest review to date has recently established just how important urban green space is for staving off premature death.

 Now, the World Health Organization (WHO) are looking to highlight the importance of green space in well-being and public health.

 Urban green spaces such as parks, sports fields, woods, lakesides, and gardens give people the space for physical activity, relaxation, peace, and an escape from heat.
-Multiple studies have shown that these spaces reduce stress and boost mental and physical health.

 Green spaces are also associated with better air quality, reduced traffic noise, cooler temperatures, and greater diversity.